HarshitsSinghal/DDD-Project/README.md

 ## Overview

 Driver fatigue is one of the major causes of road accidents worldwide.
-This project proposes an efficient, real-time driver fatigue detection system using MobileNetV2 and face-centric transfer learning techniques.
+This project proposes an efficient, real-time driver fatigue detection system using MobileNetV2 and face-centric transfer learning techniques with MoleVit inspired transformer.
 The lightweight yet powerful model can be deployed in real-world scenarios to enhance road safety.
 This work is part of a research paper submitted to Springer for publication.